 3. It can be contracted through body fluids like blood, semen, pre-seminal fluid, vaginal and rectal fluids, and breast milk of an infected woman.

-Within 2 to 4 weeks after infection with HIV, about two-thirds of people will have a flu-like illness.
-This is the body’s natural response to HIV infection.
+Within 2 to 4 weeks after HIV symptoms in women and men, about two-thirds of people will have a flu-like illness.
+Such HIV symptoms in women and men are the body’s natural response to HIV infection.
 Sore Throat

 1. Skin rashes